 There are many ways you can apply heat to your muscles.
-Two of the most popular methods are going inside a sauna for a certain period of time and submerging yourself in a hot tub (check out our top picks here).
+Two of the most popular methods are going inside a sauna for a certain period of time and submerging yourself in a hot tub.
 Which one is more effective in relieving sore muscles?
 That would depend on several factors.
 Each offers a slightly different experience and their effectivity is not the same.

 How Heat Helps In Muscle Recovery